pindexis/settingsjs/README.md

 ==========

 setting.js is a tracker of application configuration parameters, it offers the following features:
-- Validation of Config Variables
+- Validation of Config Variables (or api)
 - onChange Callbacks
 - Locking variables
-- Deferred Validation
+- Deferred Validation (validation when a variable is requested)